rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 We've seen echoes of millennialism through western culture, from the supposed "Third Reich" in Nazi Germany to various new age and transcendental utopian movements (e.g., the *age of Aquarius*).
 And it has recently become a popular view amongst protestant Christian denominations.

-To be clear, these are not [ancient views](../ancient-views/index.md) although there were traces of millennialism in the ancient world.
+To be clear, these are not [ancient views](../ancient-views/index.md) although there were traces of millennialism in the ancient world (condemned by the early church).

 ## χίλια ἔτη (chilia etē)